Anxiety is a thief

 This clinic is part of our ongoing commitment to the mental health of people in the Hunter and surrounding regions.
 We are very pleased to be able to assist those with anxiety who feel that it is impairing or ruining their life.
 We understand only too well that anxiety is a thief and can rob us of our quality of life.
 Our team of psychologists is very experienced and has undertaken extra training as part of their commitment to doing the best job that evidence-based practice allows in treating anxiety in all its forms.

 Anxiety is something we all experience from time to time.
 Even the most confident person will have anxious thoughts or feelings occasionally, so from that point of view, we would say that anxiety is perfectly normal and pretty typical for most people.
 However, for some people, anxiety is more than just a passing though inconvenient nuisance.
 Sadly for some, it can become a destructive and even paralysing force that can overflow into all areas of life.
-In Australia, one in four people will experience significant anxiety in their lifetime and approximately 14% will have a more serious diagnosable anxiety disorder.
+In Australia, one in six people will be suffering anxiety at any given time.
+That’s a whisker under 17% of people.
 So if you are one of those Australians, then know, you are not alone.